prosody-events/prosody/prosody/README.md

     Prosody Consumer -->> Kafka Broker: Commit offsets to Kafka
 ```

-1. The Prosody `KafkaConsumer` polls messages from Kafka Brokers.
+1. The `ProsodyConsumer` polls messages from Kafka Brokers.
 2. Messages are dispatched to the appropriate `PartitionManager` based on their topic and partition.
 3. The `PartitionManager` enqueues the message in the correct key-based queue according to the message key (e.g., User
    ID,